WDI-SEA/diy-api-mongoose/README.md

 ## **Requirements**:

-1. The model you choose to use should have at least three fields, in addation to the default `_id` field.
+1. The model you choose to use should have at least three fields, in addition to the default `_id` field.

 *Example:*